arv100kri/Cognitive-Services/Content/en-us/KES/GrammarFormat.md

 <tag>AssertEquals(x, 1);</tag>
 ```

 Each `rule` in the grammar has a predefined variable named "out", representing the semantic output of the rule.
 Its value is computed by evaluating each of the semantic statements traversed by the path through the `rule` matching the user query input.
 The value assigned to the "out" variable at the end of the evaluation is the semantic output of the rule.
-The semantic output of the interpreting a user query against the grammar is the semantic output of the root rule.
+The semantic output of interpreting a user query against the grammar is the semantic output of the root rule.

 Some statements may alter the probability of an interpretation path by introducing an additive log probability offset.
-Some statements may reject the interpretation all together if specified conditions are not satisfied.
+Some statements may reject the interpretation altogether if specified conditions are not satisfied.

 For a list of supported semantic functions, see [Semantic Functions](SemanticInterpretation.md#semantic-functions).

 ## Interpretation Probability
 The probability of an interpretation path through the grammar is the cumulative log probability of all the `<item>` elements and semantic functions encountered along the way.
 It describes the relative likelihood of matching a particular input sequence.

 Given a probability *p* between 0 and 1, the corresponding log probability can be computed as log(*p*), where log() is the natural log function.
-Using log probabilities allows the system to cumulate the joint probability of an interpretation path through simple addition.
-It also avoids floating point underflow common to such joint probability calculations.
-Note that by design, the log probability is always a negative floating point value or 0, where larger values indicate higher likelihood.
+Using log probabilities allows the system to accumulate the joint probability of an interpretation path through simple addition.
+It also avoids floating-point underflow common to such joint probability calculations.
+Note that by design, the log probability is always a negative floating-point value or 0, where larger values indicate higher likelihood.

 <a name="example"></a>
 ## Example